Love Japan but don’t live here? You can get a (literal) taste of the country through a subscription Japanese snack box.

 Bokksu hooked us up with one of their boxes, and, since they ship worldwide for free, we thought you might like to see what was in it, and maybe try one for yourself.
 Gratuitous cat pictures included.*

 What is in a Bokksu Japanese snack box?

-It depends what you order, as well as what time of year it is, but quantity-wise you’re looking at the following:
+It depends what time of year it is, but quantity-wise you’re looking at the following:

 Each box is a mix of savory and sweet treats, as well as tea, chosen (we wanted to say curated, but it felt too posh) to introduce the recipients to local specialties from different prefectures in Japan.

-Here’s what we got in our Classic box:
+Here’s what we got in our Japanese snack box:

 Like every first box from Bokksu, it was themed around the four seasons of Japan.
 Each season here is known not only for its distinct weather and scenery, but for the foods that are available.
 The snack box introduces you to some of those seasonal flavors, such as Japanese citrus (summer), plum (spring) and strawberry (winter/spring).